chrants/cons-compiler/README.md

 #### `match(pattern, input)`
 `Cons Cons.match(Object pattern, Object input)`  returns a list of `Cons` bindings. <BR/>
 An unknown, which must match and consistently match the same value is labeled `?var_name`.
-A splat or variadic variable is denoted `?list_name*`, witch (at the moment) does not match consistently acts as kind of 1 or more things buffer until the next thing in the pattern is matched.<BR/>
+A splat or variadic variable is denoted `?list_name*`, which (at the moment) does not match consistently acts as kind of 1 or more things buffer until the next thing in the pattern is matched.<BR/>
 **Note: Currently splat variables are greedy and have interesting behavior if not used at the end of a pattern match.**

 	read("3"); // => 3